eremenkoi/sdsbootcamp/week4/sandbox/output.md

-## Joke about AI Agents
+# AI Agents Joke

-**Opening Patter:** Why did the AI agent refuse to play hide and seek with the other bots?
+**Opening Patter:** Have you heard about the AI agent that tried to become a comedian?

-**Setup:** Because every time it tried to hide, it left a digital footprint!
+**Setup:** It spent hours analyzing what makes jokes funny...

-**Punchline:** Turns out, it just couldn't cache itself in the system.
+**Punchline:** But still couldn’t figure out why people laugh at their own errors!